<< - Back to homepage (opens in this tab/window).

 Publisher/Author: Javid Systems/Jaspar Taylor & David Colyer (Cover art by Martin Stevens).

-Notes: Only works with AH, JM, JSU and MG ROMs.
+Notes: My version only works with AH, JM, JSU and MG ROMs.
+The second version examined does support JS ROM, so is assumed to be a later version.
 See extensive write-up below.

 Visible Files on Media:

 Master 1: PHASE1 (5,061 bytes), DARK (33,222 bytes), PHASE2 (4,642 bytes), KRAD (47,671 bytes), BACKUP (511 bytes).

 Master 2: PHASE3 (4,623 bytes), CHINBASE (22,111 bytes), PART2 (30,983 bytes), PHASE4 (4,621 bytes), FINAL (38,869 bytes), BACKUP (583 bytes).

 The Second version encountered, with added JS ROM support:

 Master 1: PHASE1 (2,570 bytes), DARK (33,377 bytes), PHASE2 (2,131 bytes), KRAD (48,224 bytes), BACKUP (511 bytes).

 Master 2: PHASE3 (2,110 bytes), CHINBASE (22,086 bytes), PART2 (30,877 bytes), PHASE4 (2,110 bytes), FINAL (38,901 bytes), BACKUP (583 bytes).